-Discount: The difference between the cost price of a security and the par value of a security, when the cost is below par. its maturity when quoted at lower than face value.
-A security selling below original offering price shortly after sale also is considered to be at a discount.
+Discount: The difference between the cost of a security and the par value of a security, when the cost is below par.
 Investors purchase securities at a discount when return to the investor (yield) is higher than the stated coupon (interest rate) on the investment.